 Moreover, as a testament to the quality of her writing, the renowned Danish Radio Big Band has performed and recorded Elias’ compositions, arranged and conducted by the legendary Bob Brookmeyer.
 The CD recording of this project, entitled Impulsive, was released on Stunt Records.
 It received a GRAMMY® nomination for Best Large Jazz Ensemble Album in 2001.
 The same year, Calle 54, the highly acclaimed documentary film by Oscar-winning Spanish director Fernando Trueba, featured Elias’ performance of “Samba Triste” and also received a GRAMMY® nomination for Best Latin Jazz Album.

 On the Classical Side, recorded in 1993, demonstrated Elias’ classical skills with a program of Bach, Ravel and Villa Lobos.
 In 2002, Elias recorded with opera sensation Denyce Graves.
-For this recording, The Lost Days, she arranged two Brazilian classical pieces and wrote an original composition especially for Graves entitled “Haabiá-Tupi.”
+For this recording, The Lost Days, she arranged two Brazilian classical pieces and wrote an original composition especially for Graves titled “Haabiá-Tupi.”

 Elias returned to Blue Note/EMI in 2007 with Something for You, a tribute to the music of the late, great Bill Evans.
 While touching the essence of the pianist/composer, she also brings her own unique gifts to the surface, as a composer, interpreter, outstanding instrumentalist and beguiling vocalist.
 This release won Best Vocal Album of the Year and the Gold Disc Award in Japan.
 This is also the third consecutive recording of Elias to receive these awards and her fourth overall.
-Something for You reached No. 1 on the U.S. Jazz Radio charts, No. 8 on Billboard and No. 2 on the French jazz charts.
+Something for You reached number 1 on the U.S. Jazz Radio charts, number 8 on Billboard and number 2 on the French jazz charts.